 Catalog

 Catalogs or Collections are administrative lists with inconsistent relationships to physical items.
-Therefore, a Cataloged Item is an abstraction, i.e., it is an item that has been cataloged, and hence defined, by the administrator of a catalog.
+Therefore, a Cataloged Item or Record is an abstraction, i.e., it is an item that has been cataloged, and hence defined, by the administrator of a catalog.

 Catalog Number